carstendirks/MMM-DWD-Pollen/README.md

         	DWD_region: 92, // Rhein Main
 		icon: false, // Show icons or not
 		pollenList: "Hasel,Erle,Esche,Birke,Graeser,Roggen,Beifuss,Ambrosia", // Which Pollen to display?
-  	},
+		showNullValue: false, //Show value or symbol if value is 0 },
   },
 ]